shyu216/knownoevil/src/master/paper/evm.md

 ## What are temporal filtering techniques?

 1. Ideal band-pass filter: It allows a specific range of frequencies to pass through while blocking others.
 It is ideal in the sense that it has a sharp cutoff and no ripples in the passband or stopband.
-2. Butterworth filter: It has a smooth frequency response.
-It is characterized by the order (number of poles) and cutoff frequency.
-Higher order filters have steeper roll-off but more ripples in the passband.
-3. IIR (Infinite Impulse Response) filter: It uses feedback to achieve a desired frequency response.
-It is characterized by the poles and zeros in the z-plane.
-It can be unstable if the poles are outside the unit circle.
+2. Butterworth filter and IIR (Infinite Impulse Response) filter: It is a type of filter that has a smooth rolloff in the frequency domain.
+It is commonly used in signal processing due to its stability and simplicity.
+It can directly work on temporal domain.

+### What are spatial, temporal and frequency domain?

+1. Spatial domain: The original representation of an image or video in terms of pixel values.
+It is the domain where the image is defined in terms of its spatial coordinates (width and height).
+2. Temporal domain: The domain where the video is defined in terms of time (frame rate).
+It captures the changes in pixel values over time.
+3. Frequency domain: The domain where the image or video is represented in terms of spatial or temporal frequencies.
+It provides insights into the frequency content of the signal, such as the presence of high or low frequencies.

 ### What are passband and stopband in a filter?